nicoleng/gpt3-venter/README.md

-# buildspace
+# GPT-3 Angry Text Translator
 ### Welcome 👋
-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
+This is a text translator that turns angry messages into polite professional responses using GPT-3 from OpenAI